-Like all medicines, Lenalidomide can cause side effects, although not everybody gets them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Stop taking Lenalidomide and see a doctor straight away if you notice any of the following serious side effects - you may need urgent medical treatment:
+Stop taking lenalidomide and see a doctor straight away if you notice any of the following serious side effects you may need urgent medical treatment.

-- Hives, rashes, swelling of eyes, mouth or face, difficulty breathing, or itching, which may be symptoms of serious types of allergic reactions called angioedema and anaphylactic reaction. - A serious allergic reaction that may begin as a rash in one area but spread with extensive loss of skin over the whole body (Stevens-Johnson syndrome and/or toxic epidermal necrolysis).

-• Widespread rash, high body temperature, liver enzyme elevations, blood abnormalities (eosinophilia), enlarged lymph nodes and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also known as DRESS or drug hypersensitivity syndrome).
+- Hives, rashes, swelling of eyes, mouth or face, difficulty breathing, or itching, which may be symptoms of serious types of allergic reactions called angioedema and anaphylactic reaction. - A serious allergic reaction that may begin as a rash in one area but spread with extensive loss of skin over the whole body (Stevens-Johnson syndrome and/or toxic epidermal necrolysis). - Widespread rash, high body temperature, liver enzyme elevations, blood abnormalities (eosinophilia), enlarged lymph nodes and other body organs involvement (drug reaction with eosinophilia and systemic symptoms which is also known as DRESS or drug hypersensitivity syndrome).
 See also section 2.

-Tell your doctor straight away if you notice any of the following serious side effects:
+Also tell your doctor straight away if you notice any of the following serious side effects:

-- Fever, chills, sore throat, cough, mouth ulcers or any other symptoms of infection (including within the bloodstream (sepsis) - Bleeding or bruising in the absence of injury - Chest pain or leg pain - Shortness of breath - Bone pain, muscle weakness, confusion or tiredness that might be due to high level of calcium in the blood.
+- Fever, chills, sore throat, cough, mouth ulcers or any other symptoms of infection (including within the bloodstream (sepsis)). - Bleeding or bruising in the absence of injury. - Leg pain, which could be a symptom of thrombosis. - Chest pain or shortness of breath, which may be a symptom of blood clots in the lungs, called pulmonary embolism. - Bone pain, muscle weakness, confusion or tiredness that might be due to a high level of calcium in the blood.

 Lenalidomide may reduce the number of white blood cells that fight infection and also the blood cells which help the blood to clot (platelets) which may lead to bleeding disorders such as nosebleeds and bruising.
 Lenalidomide may also cause blood clots in the veins (thrombosis).